Italian name: Articles

-The traditional rule, which is the common usage especially in Tuscany, is that in referring to people by their surnames alone, the definite article should be used (il for most parts, lo before some consonants and consonant clusters and l' before vowels).
-Mario Russo, therefore, is called il Russo ("the Russo").
+The traditional rule, which is the common usage, especially in Tuscany, is that in referring to people by their surnames alone, the definite article should be used (il for most parts, lo before some consonants and consonant clusters and l' before vowels).
+Mario Rossi, therefore, is called il Rossi ("the Rossi").
 Now, some prefer to use the article only or chiefly for historical surnames ("l'Ariosto", "il Manzoni", etc.)

 Male given names are never preceded by an article except in popular northern regional usage.

-However, in Tuscany and the rest of Northern Italy, given names of females are usually preceded by articles (la Maria, la Gianna) unless one is speaking of a woman who is personally unknown (such as Cleopatra, Maria Stuarda, with no article).
+However, in Tuscany and the rest of Northern Italy, given names of females are usually preceded by articles (la Giulia) unless one is speaking of a woman who is personally unknown (such as Cleopatra, Maria Stuarda, with no article).
 That is also the traditional grammar rule.

-Articles are also used (more often than with those of men) with the surnames of women: Gianni Rossi can be called il Rossi or (especially nowadays) simply Rossi, but Maria Bianchi is usually la Bianchi (also la Maria Bianchi).
+Articles are also used (more often than with those of men) with the surnames of women: Gianni Rossi can be called il Rossi or (especially nowadays) simply Rossi, but Giulia Bianchi is usually la Bianchi (also la Giulia Bianchi).

-Placing the surname before the name is considered incorrect except in bureaucratic usage and is often seen as a sign of lack of education.

 Names that are derived from possessions of noble families normally never had articles preceding them such as the House of Farnese (from a territorial holding) and the Cornaro family (from a prince-bishopric).
-Articles were omitted also for surnames with an identifiable foreign origin (including Latin ones) such as Cicerone.
+Articles were also omitted for surnames with an identifiable foreign origin (including Latin ones) such as Cicerone.

 That practice somewhat resembles the Greek custom of placing definite articles before all names (see Greek names).
 The Greco-Italian practice even spread to French in the 17th century, especially in writings regarding figures in literature and painting such as le Poussin.
-For example, some Italian surnames of Greek sound descent: Papasidero, Papadopulo.